-The licensed areas is classified as Class A meaning that shellfish may be collected for direct human consumption and meet the health standards for live bivalve molluscs laid down in the EC Regulation on food safety (Regulation (EC) No 853/2004).
-Therefore, there is no indication of faecal contamination in the area.
+The licensed area is classified as Class B meaning that shellfish may be placed on the market for human consumption only after treatment in a purification centre or after relaying so as to meet the health standards for live bivalve molluscs laid down in the EC Regulation on food safety (Regulation (EC) No 853/2004).
+This indicates faecal contamination in this shellfish area.
+However, this shellfish area is in compliance with the shellfish guideline value for faecal coliforms as noted above.